Conchylicultor/Deep-Learning-Tricks/README.md

 * **What**: Add peephole for LSTM (connect the previous output to the gate's inputs).
 According to the authors, it would help for long time dependencies when the timing is important.<br />
   **Ref**: *Learning Precise Timing with LSTM Recurrent Networks, Felix A. Gers et al.*

+* **What**: Most of deep learning frameworks provide a function to combine the SoftMax and log in a single operation or to compute the SoftMax inside the loss function (`softmax_cross_entropy_with_logits` for TensorFlow, `nn.LogSoftMax` for Torch), that should be used preferably.<br />
+  **Why**: The log(SoftMax) is numerically unstable for small probabilities, thus can lead to overflow and other undesirable results.
+Note that this is true for some other operations as well.
+Another popular trick is to add a small number inside the log to avoid the instability `log(softmax + 1e-6)`

 ## Seq2seq